open-spaced-repetition/fsrs4anki/docs/tutorial.md

 Q2: Which platforms support FSRS?

-A2: As of February 2024, FSRS is supported in the desktop version (Windows, Mac, and Linux), in AnkiWeb (browser version), and in AnkiMobile (iOS).
-The latest stable version of AnkiDroid (Android) doesn't support FSRS yet, but you can use FSRS if you switch to the beta version.
-In Google Play, go to the AnkiDroid app and tap Join under "Join the beta".
+A2: As of February 2024, FSRS is supported on all platforms: desktop Anki (Windows, Mac, and Linux), AnkiWeb (browser), AnkiMobile (iOS), and AnkiDroid (Android).
+Note that the latest version of AnkiDroid doesn't use the year.month.patch naming convention, while Anki and AnkiMobile do.
+The latest version of AnkiDroid is 2.17, while the latest desktop version is 23.12.1.

-If you are using AnkiDroid and don't want to use the beta version, you can enable the "auto-reschedule after sync" option in the FSRS helper add-on on your Desktop.
-This way, when you sync your reviews from AnkiDroid to Desktop, they would be automatically rescheduled according to the FSRS algorithm.
-For best results, it is recommended to sync the reviews daily.
-Keep in mind that if you use this option, you will need to make a full sync from AnkiWeb once you update to the new version of AnkiDroid with built-in FSRS.

 ***